wrm65/Capstone-Project-2024/docs/data_sheet.md

 ## Permitted Use

-- The dataset is provided for research, educational, and non-commercial purposes.
+- The dataset is provided for research, educational, and non-commercial purposes only.
 Attribution to the original source is required.

 ## Citation